MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/dom.md

 ---
 description: See guides for DOM APIs and features like the Gamepad API and pointer events.
-title: Dev guide: DOM - Microsoft Edge Development
+title: Dev guide - DOM - Microsoft Edge Development
 author: erikadoyle
 ---